jaidetree/valhalla/readme.md

 # Valhalla

-A ClojureScript validation library for parsing and validating data with an emphasis on intuitive interfaces and excellent JavaScript interoperability.
+A ClojureScript validation library for parsing and validating data with an emphasis on intuitive interfaces and JavaScript interoperability.

 ## Introduction